-Why LitRPG Authors Need a Narrative Engine, Not a Spreadsheet
+Why LitRPG Authors Need a Narrative Engine

 By Rob Chipman